-5 Tips for Writing Character Backstory
+5 Strategies for Writing Compelling Character Backstory

 How can you develop characters that will keep your readers glued to the pages?
 Their backstory plays a huge part in getting it right—characters don’t come into existence on the first page of your story.

 But don’t worry, you don’t need to chronicle your hero’s memoirs before you can start writing your story!
 We’ve come up with five strategies that will help you figure out the relevant details of your character’s past and how to incorporate them into your story.

 5 Strategies to create compelling character backstories

 The Origin Scene refers to an event in your hero’s past, where a psychological wound was inflicted upon them.
 Over the years, skin might have grown over this wound, hiding it away from sight—quite often even from the hero themself—but that “shard of glass” is still wreaking havoc when the story starts.

 Why is this character background so important?
 We may not know what it’s like to have magic or live in a galaxy far, far away, but we do know what it’s like to ache on the inside.
 To lose someone we care about.
 To be betrayed by someone we considered a friend.